 PfSense will automatically install the package for you and create a new menu entry.
 Most packages create an entry in the services menu but some will place their settings in a different category.

 How to Update Packages

-PfSense has many other packages besides the ones I've listed in this hub.
+pfSense has many other packages besides the ones I've listed in this article.
 Since pfSense is open source you can also develop your own packages and submit them to be listed in the repository.
 Almost any normal FreeBSD package can be packaged to run in pfSense.
-If you are interested in learning more about package development visit doc.pfsense.org.
+If you are interested in learning more about package development, visit doc.pfsense.org.